KredX Blog KredX Blog

 Indian lenders calculate interest on term loans using the compound interest method.
 This compounded interest would mean businesses that took advantage of the earlier EMI moratorium would need to service higher EMIs.
 Such a thing would happen because of the continued accrual of interest, even during the moratorium months.

 To ensure that borrowers do not have to bear higher installments at the end of the moratorium, the Finance Ministry implemented this new directive.
-Under this scheme, businesses and individual borrowers would only need to service interest using simple interest calculation.
+Under this scheme, businesses and individual borrowers would only need to service interest using simple interest calculations.

 Who Are Eligible To Avail Benefits Under This Interest Waiver Scheme?